igeldo/PR4-SoSe23/step0130/README.md

 ## Step 130

-caöll other service (using WebClient)
+call other service (using WebClient)

 ### Prerequisites
 - Java 11 JDK